Florida District Courts of Appeal

 Credit: 6 credits

 District Courts of Appeal are located in Tallahassee, Lakeland, Tampa, Miami, West Palm Beach and Daytona Beach.
 Students generally are assigned to work in a clerkship capacity with one of the judges.
-At the First DCA, students also may be assigned to the Workers Compensation Unit or the Central Legal Staff.
+At the First DCA (in Tallahassee), students also may be assigned to the Workers Compensation Unit or the Central Legal Staff.
 Duties include reviewing the briefs and the record below, conducting legal research, writing case summaries and drafting opinions.
 Students critically observe oral arguments, which take place only during morning hours.

 Prerequisites: Students are eligible for this externship beginning the summer term following their second year.
 Students must have successfully completed Evidence.
 Students are not certified pursuant to the Student Practice Rule.

 Recommended Courses: Florida Appellate Practice, Florida Criminal Practice, Florida Administrative Practice, State Constitutional Law, Workers Compensation (for the WC Unit).

 Selection Process: Students applying to the First DCA (in Tallahassee) should submit an application to the Florida State University College of Law externship program.
 The selection of the extern is handled jointly by the faculty supervisor and participating judges.
 Selection is based on a student applicant's grades, career goals and demonstrated ability in research and writing.
 Students generally are in the top third of their class.
 The Court makes the final decision whether to accept a student, and the Court decides where to place students who have been accepted.